Baestus/viva-new-vegas-wabbajack-test/README.md

 # viva-new-vegas-wabbajack-test

-This is an attempt to convert Viva New Vegas into a Wabbajack mod list.
+Viva New Vegas now has an official Wabbajack available, so this repository is depreciated.

-Now supports the Viva New Vegas - Extended, updated February 4th 2024.
+Now supports both the Viva New Vegas Base and Extended edition, updated February 4th 2024.
-Does not currently support the most up to date version of Viva New Vegas.

-Please see https://github.com/zpok3/Viva-New-Vegas-Unofficial-Wabbajack for a more to date version.

 # This is incomplete, and the game will not run correctly without performing these steps:
 ## After Wabbajack finishes installing: